Tenant Handbook

 • Use the stairwells rather than the elevators.

-• Once evacuated, do not return to your office until advised to do so by your tenant safety captain.
+• Once evacuated, do not return to your office until advised to do so by your Floor Warden.

 Major Natural Disasters